lyy005/Mitochondrial_nuclear_gene_evolution_in_arthropods/README.md

 b. ./step1_sequences_and_evolutionary_rate_estimation/spp.list - the list of 76 arthropod species used in this study

 c.
 Download all the amino acid sequences used in this study can be found here: https://i5k.gitlab.io/ArthroFam/arthropoda.html.
-Downloaded file name should be EOG8\*.fa.
+Downloaded file names should be EOG8\*.fa.
 For example: EOG876NF7.fa

 d.
 Gene list for each gene category: